hashicorp/consul/README.md

   discovery prevents routing traffic to unhealthy hosts and enables service level circuit breakers.

-* **Dynamic App Configuration** - An HTTP API that allows users to store indexed objects within Consul, for storing configuration parameters and application metadata.
+* **Dynamic App Configuration** - An HTTP API that allows users to store indexed objects, like configuration parameters and application metadata, within Consul.

 Consul runs on Linux, macOS, FreeBSD, Solaris, and Windows and includes an optional [browser based UI](https://demo.consul.io).
 A commercial version